Reading Time: 8 minutes

-But even if the laws of the land don’t require parents to use child restraints, the laws of physics do, so what type of safety seats should we be using at each age and stage of a child’s life?
+Even if the laws of the land don’t require parents to use child restraints, the laws of physics do, so what type of safety seats should we be using at each age and stage of a child’s life?
 The Transport Department provides a brief guide and each country has its own recommendations, so it is impossible to come up with one definitive, universally accepted gold standard of best practice.
 However, child restraint systems are divided into four groups (although some seats are convertible, and some span different groups) so it is useful to look at each group to see which one will be safest for your child, both now and in years to come.

-Group 0 or 0+ infant seats
+Group 0 or 0+ Infant Seats

-Group 2 seats
+Group 2 Seats

 These seats are for children aged from around four, or from around 15kg upwards, and are only to be used when a child has outgrown the child safety seat.
 Group 2 seats are high-backed booster seats, which raise the child’s seating position so the car’s seatbelt lies properly across the child’s chest, rather than around their neck.
 Children should

-Group 3 seats
+Group 3 Seats

-As the child grows, although you won’t be able to lug a big, bulky car seat around with you, there are still some options.
+As your child grows, although you won’t be lugging a big, bulky car seat around with you, there are still some options for portable safety seats.
 There are portable booster seats, such as a Trunki BoostApak (a backpack which opens into booster seat, suitable for children over 15kg) or a Bubblebum (an inflatable booster cushion suitable for children over 22kg).
-Mike also suggests, “There is also a Mifold, a ‘grab and go’ booster seat for children aged 4-12 years – it folds up very compact, it’s only 10 x 5 inches when not in use.
-It differs from other boosters, as instead of raising the child up, it keeps the seatbelt down.”
-Some parents use RideSafer travel vest (for children over three), which the child wears to guide the car’s seatbelt into the correct position.
+There’s also the mifold, a ‘grab and go’ booster seat for children aged 4 and up, which folds up to a very compact10 x 5 inches when not in use.
+It’s small enough to carry in a handbag.
+Mifold differs from other boosters, as instead of raising the child up, it is designed to keep the seatbelt down in the right position.
+The mifold Comfort is safety tested to FMVSS 213 in the US and is globally regulated so it can be used in every country except Australia and Taiwan.
+Another option is a RideSafer travel vest (for children over three), which the child wears to guide the car’s seatbelt into the correct position.

 When in a taxi, one thing that all safety experts agree you should never do is hold your child on your lap and strap the two of you in together using the same seatbelt.
 In the event of any sharp braking, your highly fragile baby will be caught between the opposing forces of you and the seatbelt.